top of page

 Why Do Newborns Wake So Often?

-Share responsibilities – If possible, take turns with your partner or ask for help from family or friends.
-Asking for support is not a sign of weakness!
+• Share responsibilities – take turns with your partner or ask for support from family and friends.

 Happy Family with Baby

-If there’s one thing to take away, it’s this: newborn sleep is unpredictable, but it’s normal.
-Your baby is not broken, and you’re not doing anything wrong.
-As their tiny bodies and brains develop, their sleep will mature, and you will get more rest.
+Newborn sleep is unpredictable, but it’s normal.
+Your baby isn’t broken, and you’re not doing anything wrong.
+Their bodies and brains are learning and so are you.

-Until then, be kind to yourself.
-Take breaks when you can, and know that sleepless nights won’t last forever.
+💛 Be kind to yourself.
+Rest when you can.
+Accept support when it’s offered.
+And know that sleepless nights won’t last forever.

 • Ball, H. L. (2020).
 Evolutionary and anthropological insights into night-time infant care.
 Journal of Developmental & Behavioral Pediatrics, 41(5), 405-412.